AdebolaShelby/sql/README.md

     ![alt text](images/image-36.png)

-* In the sql_hr database, find the employees who earn more than average.
+* In the sql_hr database, identify the employees whose salaries are higher than the average salary.

     ## Query
     ![alt text](images/image-10.png)